 In 1991 Edd the Entrepreneur forged ahead into the refreshments market creating a brand of milkshakes that were promoted in The Dandy.
-Where most celebrity drakes would be content to rest on their laurels, the following year, the 6 year old public-spirited ambassador became the official UK Olympic team mascot for the Barcelona Olympics.
+Where most celebrity drakes would be content to rest on their laurels, the following year, the 6-year-old public-spirited ambassador became the official UK Olympic team mascot for the Barcelona Olympics.
 Before, during and afterwards Edd endorsed everything from bubble-bath, lunch boxes, knitting patterns, novelty watches, and illustrated novels to puppets of all things… puppets?

-Far more eggciting than any of this for us gamers, however, Edd was pixelised for posterity in not one, but two hi-octane action platform computer games developed and published by Zeppelin.
+Far more eggciting than any of this for us gamers, however, Edd was pixelated for posterity in not one, but two hi-octane action platform computer games developed and published by Zeppelin.
 Both of the 16-bit versions were coded by Ian Copeland and illustrated by David Taylor, whilst the development teams responsible for the remainder played musical chairs somewhat.

 Eddbow Islands (as no-one other than myself likes to refer to it) was released first for the ZX Spectrum, Amstrad CPC and Commodore 64 in 1990, followed by the deliciously se-duck-tive Amiga and Atari ST dishes in 1991.
 As my ever so chucklesome little gag would suggest, it was heavily inspired by Taito’s eminently revered coin-op arcade game, Rainbow Islands.
 Wondering how the two polar opposites became fused I asked David what he could remember about the design process.

 “Rainbow Islands was the current favourite around the office at the time.
 And setting the game in a BBC ‘studio’ made sense.”